romzorus/karnaboo/README.md

 2. Organize virtually your update flows by linking nodes in the database
 3. Enforce your virtual structure through the server/agents

+### What is functioning so far

+- direct interaction with the database : on the server, you can directly enter AQL queries and see the database response, giving you full control of the database
+- agent is able to send a request through the network
+- server can receive and buffer multiple requests and let the administrator (user) decide to agree or drop each one

 ## TO-DO list
 (not in order of priority)